2019-2022 Family Literacy Grant

 - purchased materials must be labeled “Purchased with funds from the New York State Library’s Family Literacy Library Services Program” (pre-printed labels will be available from FLLS),

-- to be reimbursed for grant purchases, recipients must fill out a Reimbursement Request.
+- to be reimbursed for grant purchases, recipients must fill out a Reimbursement Form and attach receipts,

 Mini-grant application questions

-To learn more about the New York State Family Literacy Library Program Grant, visit http://www.nysl.nysed.gov/libdev/familylit/.
+To learn more about the New York State Family Literacy Library Services Program, visit http://www.nysl.nysed.gov/libdev/familylit/.

-As part of the 2016-2019 New York State Family Literacy Library Services Program, the Finger Lakes Library System is participating in the New York State Education Department’s Ready to Read at New York Libraries initiative.
+As part of the 2016-2019 New York State Family Literacy Library Services Program, the Finger Lakes Library System participated in the New York State Education Department’s Ready to Read at New York Libraries initiative.
 All five of the foundation training components were taught to interested FLLS member library staff between 2015 and 2018.

-- Strategies for Successful Partnerships and Outreach to Families with Young Children Handouts
+- Strategies for Successful Partnerships and Outreach to Families with Young Children, presentation and handbook

 - Children’s Defense Fund